hadronized/bashbunni/README.md

 ### A bit about me
 I like skiing, hiking, doggos, organizing, and coding.

-I'm s huge fan of the open source app Super Productivity and I'm looking forward to contributing to that project in some way and working towards building my own productivity app(s).
+I'm a huge fan of the open source app Super Productivity and I'm looking forward to contributing to that project in some way and working towards building my own productivity app(s).

+I also use Keybase for remote git repos; that's another great tool in my opinion.
+Beyond programming I'm also very interested in cyber security and writing programs to support infosec tools and reporting.